Shinigami-9119/Bot-Commands-List/docs/index.md

 - `colors [search] [color name]` - Display's the hex code to be used for Server Roles.

-Other Commands on this bot is credit to Partman for making
+Other Commands on this bot is credit to <a href="https://github.com/NaveTwizer/Nave-Bot">Nave Twizer</a> for making
 ==========================================================